sucv/HoloLive2dChatbot/README.md

 ```

 You may

-1. add more language,
-2. switch the order of them (put your desired under \[1\] for convenience, but make sure you follow the format and assign one language for one group), and
+1. switch the order of them (put your desired under \[1\] for convenience, but make sure you follow the format and assign one language for one group), and
-3. choose a different voice.
+3. add a new voice.
-	+ To choose a different voice, visit the [voice gallery](https://speech.microsoft.com/portal/193919d8d6294e799745bbe666cdea3c/voicegallery) from Azure website.
+	+ Visit the [voice gallery](https://speech.microsoft.com/portal/193919d8d6294e799745bbe666cdea3c/voicegallery) from Azure website.
 Once you chose a voice, you should see the corresponding example code, from which you can find the voice name, for example, `en-US-GuyNeural`, then add it to `languages.ini`.

-The `Settings` tool looks like this.
+The `Settings` dialog looks like this.

 ![](screenshots/Settings.png "The Settings dialog of the bot.")
 > The Setting dialog of the chatbot.
 From which you can choose the Live2D model, the prompt txt file, and languages.
 The languages are retrieved from `languages.ini`.